naidzim/Camelot-Jr-solver/README.md

 $ source catkin_ws/devel/setup.bash
 ```
 4. Make sure your webcam is connected to the computer

 <!-- USAGE EXAMPLES -->
 ## Usage
+For each level, the knight and princess pieces starting positions should be indicated manually by modifing src/game_resolving.cpp file

 ### Terminal 1
 Open a new terminal in which we are going to launch the ROS core and the Aruco/Camera nodes